borea17/borea17.github.io/_posts/2020-08-21-Unet_summary.md

 maps (left side, fine information) with high level feature maps (right side, coarse information) more effectively such that context information can be better propagated to higher resolution layers (top right).
-As the result, more precise segmentations can be retrieved even with few training examples, indicating that the optimization problem is better posed in U-Nets.
+As a result, more precise segmentations can be retrieved even with few training examples, indicating that the optimization problem is better posed in U-Nets.

-[^2]: Actually, CNNs should put more emphasis on the `where** or rather
+[^2]: Actually, CNNs should put more emphasis on the `where` or rather
     the local relation between context information, see [Geoffrey Hinton's comment about
     pooling](https://www.reddit.com/r/MachineLearning/comments/2lmo0l/ama_geoffrey_hinton/clyj4jv/).